 Have you ever stubbed your toe against the kerb, or caught your hand on the side of a hot oven/pan/iron, chopped your thumb when you were aiming for the cabbage (it’s best not to ask me to shred cabbage!), bumped into an armchair/doorway/person, missed a step up/down, scalded yourself in steam from the kettle, spilled a freshly brewed mug of tea, hammered your fingers and missed the nail, tripped on the mat, fallen off a swing, slipped on ice/mud/banana skin?
 What about paper cuts and blisters, bruises, grazes, insect bites, over-reaching for the top shelf, minor whiplash even?Read More

 EFT has profoundly helped me in my journey towards health and wholeness (and continues to support my wellbeing on a daily basis), so it is a joy to facilitate others in theirs.
-With a background in education and special needs, and much of my life experience in long-term illness, I can draw on these rich resources in both the skilled practice and training of EFT.
+With a background in education and special needs, and much of my life experience in long-term illness, I can draw on these rich resources in both the skilled training and practice of EFT.

-I specialise in the relief of emotional and physical pains and a wide spectrum of traumas.
-My base is the West Midlands (UK) but I am more than happy to work by phone and online as well – whatever works best for you.
+As a practitioner, I specialise in the relief of emotional and physical pains and a wide spectrum of traumas.
+My base is the West Midlands (UK) but I now do most of my work online, including training and mentoring.
+I also offer appointments by phone or – when circumstances allow - face-to-face; whatever works best for you.

-I am a member of the EFT International Executive Board, and I am registered with GRCCT.
+I am an Accredited EFT Master Trainer, Mentor and a member of the EFT International Executive.

 I have experimented with the use of a minimal tapping intervention to ameliorate symptoms of Chronic Fatigue Syndrome and presented the results in a poster at the EFT Research Symposium, University of Staffordshire, in July 2015: See My Facebook Page